crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 ### The `head` and `tail` commands

-These commands work like `cat` but show you only the first (`head`) or the last (`head`) lines of the file.
+These commands work like `cat` but show you only the first (`head`) or the last (`tail`) lines of the file.
 By default, the commands show the first or last 10 lines.
 You can change this behavior like this:

 To show only the very first line:
 `head -n 1 new_file.txt`